mas-cli/mas/README.md

 </summary>

-All the commands in this section require you to be logged into an Apple Account in the Mac App Store.
+All the commands in this section require you to be logged into an Apple Account in the App Store.

-> mas only installs/updates applications from the Mac App Store.
+> mas only installs/updates applications from the App Store.
 >
 > Use [`softwareupdate(8)`](https://www.unix.com/man-page/osx/8/softwareupdate) to install system updates (e.g., Xcode
 > Command Line Tools, Safari, etc.)